Jump To

 Sheep Used For Their Flesh

 In the United States alone, over 2 million sheep and lambs are slaughtered for their flesh every year.
-In the U.S., human demand dictates that sheep are primarily slaughtered between the ages of six and eight months old (sheep slaughtered past a year of age are considered to have less desirable flesh), a tiny fraction of their ten to twelve year average lifespan.
+In the U.S., human demand dictates that sheep are primarily slaughtered between the ages of six and eight months old (sheep slaughtered past a year of age are considered to have less desirable flesh), a tiny fraction of their ten to twelve-year average lifespan.
 Sheep raised for their flesh are typically done so in crowded, unhygienic conditions that can lead to ammonia-related scalding injuries and great stress to individual sheep.
-These animals are routinely slaughtered without effective stunning or anesthesia, sometimes shipped long distances without food or water.
+These animals are routinely slaughtered without effective stunning or anesthesia, and sometimes shipped long distances without food or water.
 Breeds commonly raised for their flesh include Hampshire, Suffolk, Black-Bellied Barbados, Targhee, Polypay, Cheviot, Dorset, and Jacob.

 Sheep Used For Their Milk